Bulk loading data to Azure SQL

 However, there is an alternative method to do it.

-• For carrying out bulk insert operations, you have to create a storage account in Azure.
-Then you have to upload your file into the Azure storage.
+• To carry out bulk insert operations, you must create an Azure storage account and upload your file to it.

-• After that, you have to create a credential in the database so that the database can connect to the Azure storage.
-Then you will be able to carry out bulk insert operations.
+• After that, you have to create a credential in the database so that it can connect to the Azure storage.
+Then, you will be able to carry out bulk insert operations.

 • I have explained this method in one of the sections above with an example.